 Ryanair's airport check-in is not free.
-That is not a big issue as many airlines are charging for the airport check-in too.
+That is not a big issue as many airlines are charging for airport check-in too.
 Ryanair, however, has made getting the boarding pass difficult.

 If you are not able to use Ryanair's mobile app, you have to check-in using a web browser and print the boarding pass.
-Using the mobile phone abroad isn't always easy because there are roaming charges.
+Using a mobile phone abroad isn't always easy because there are roaming charges.
 Printing the boarding pass before the journey may become the only option.

 Checking-in and printing boarding passes at home for a return flight sounds a handy idea.
 That would be possible if the check-in opened early enough.
-But because Ryanair wants to make you to pay more, the free check-in opens only 4 days before the flight.
+But because Ryanair wants to make you pay more, the free check-in opens only 4 days before the flight.
 If you buy an assigned seat, the check-in opens already 30 days before the flight.
-So you are almost forced to buy seat selection service to overcome check-in problems.
+So you are almost forced to buy a seat selection service to overcome check-in problems.

 3. Separated Seats for Passengers Travelling Together

 Almost all airlines charge for the seat selections.
 So does Ryanair too.
-However, airlines normally assign people in the same booking to sit together whenever possible with out any charge.
+However, airlines normally assign people in the same booking to sit together whenever possible without any charge.

 Ryanair makes an exception.
 If you do not pay their seat selection fees, they will surely make you separated from your travelling companion.
-It may sound a random thing if this occurs only once but oftentimes this is the case.
-It is more than an inconvenience and almost equivalent as punishment to passengers for not buying their extra services.
+It may sound like a random thing if this occurs only once but oftentimes this is the case.
+It is more than an inconvenience and almost equivalent to punishment to passengers for not buying their extra services.